Toggle: English / Spanish

-A boil may begin as a tender, pinkish-red, swollen, firm area in the skin.
+A boil may begin as tender, pinkish-red, and swollen, on a firm area of the skin.
 Over time, it will feel like a water-filled balloon or cyst.

 Pain gets worse as it fills with pus and dead tissue.
 Pain lessens when the boil drains.
 A boil may drain on its own.
 More often, the boil needs to be opened to drain.

 The main symptoms of a boil include: